askeksa/dart2wasm_prototype/pkg/compiler/README.md

       Dart programs, like "libraries", "classes", "methods", etc.

-    * **entity model**: also describes elements seen in Dart programs, but it is meant to be minimalistic and a super-hierarcy above the *element models*.
+    * **entity model**: also describes elements seen in Dart programs, but it is meant to be minimalistic and a super-hierarchy above the *element models*.
       This is a newer addition, is an added abstraction to make it possible to refactor our code from our old frontend to the kernel frontend.